Last week, we talked about reflecting on your year, and this week we’ll focus on planning for the next one! You know how we love planning around here.

 Set Balanced Goals

 Developed by Day Designer founder Whitney English, we often talk about HEART goals—a flexible framework for goal-setting focused on five different life segments (in this order of priority!): Help Yourself, Everyone Else, Attitude & Academics, Resources, and Trade & Career.
 With a well-rounded focus, this framework can help you set balanced goals—in every area of your life—that you can actually achieve.
 You might set your HEART goals every month or you might just do it once a year.
 Whenever life feels out of balance, you can refer back to this order of priorities.

 Finally, set a theme for your year by picking one word that encapsulates who you want to be, what you want to accomplish, and how you want to feel.
 It might be “Freedom,” “Confidence,” “Love,” “Fearless” or something else entirely.
 It doesn’t really matter what the word is, so long as it resonates with you.
 Look back on the notes you’ve made so far in this planning session: How do you want to feel?
 What’s on your crazy list?
 What are your HEART goals?
 Is there a theme that stands out—one word that captures the essence of your plans?

 Give yourself time to brainstorm the one word that brings it all together; then, write that word down and keep it where you can see it (in your Day Designer, on your computer desktop, on your fridge, on your bathroom mirror, on all of the above).
 Let it serve as a reminder of how you want to live your best year yet!

-What is your word for 2017?
+What is your word for the year?
 Share yours with us in the comments below.